cogentcore/core/README.md

 * first pass of parser retains a full static []byte string and creates pointers into it as indicies -- don't have to duplicate all that -- actually the go slice system does this sharing already so not a big deal..

 * look into scroll gestures, scrollwheel, etc.
-* tree view should work quite well -- put in a layout and test out..

 Next:
-* UnContext not getting initialized on either paint or style -- probably paint -- paint is used for svg while style is for widgets
-* check for Updating count > 0 somewhere -- going to be a common error
 * Layout flow types

-* double-click!

 * style parsing crash on font-family